-Reading Time: 3 minutesAs the weather starts to cool, camping is the perfect family-friendly activity.
-Whether you’re looking to pitch a tent on the beach or roast marshmallows in a barbecue pit in a camping site, we’re blessed in Hong Kong to have a bit of everything.
+Reading Time: 4 minutesWith milder Autumn weather on its way, camping is the quintessential family-friendly activity of the season.
+Whether you’re looking to pitch a tent on the beach or roast marshmallows in a barbecue pit at a camping site, you will discover a range of awesome options below.
 Here’s our picks of the best family-friendly camping sites in Hong Kong.

 Also called “Grass Island,” Tap Mun is a popular camping site for families, and is located off the northeastern coast of the Sai Kung Peninsula.
 It takes a while to get there – so have snacks at the ready – but it’s worth it!
 While you’re there, check out the delicious local seafood before your camping adventure.